dark-Echo0/Build-a-Three-Tier-Web-App/README.md

 ## Introducing Today's Project!

-In this project, I will demonstrate how to build a scalable web application using AWS services such as S3, CloudFront, Lambda, API Gateway, and DynamoDB.
+In this project, I demonstrated the process building a scalable web application using AWS services such as S3, CloudFront, Lambda, API Gateway, and DynamoDB.
 I'm doing this project to learn the concept and gain hands-on experience about three-tier architecture comprising the presentation, logic, and data tiers which is fundamental to designing efficient and maintainable software systems.

 ### Tools and concepts

-Services I used were S3 bucket, Cloudfront, Lambda, API Gateway, and DynamoDB.
-Key concepts I learned include storing website files in S3 bucket, deliver my content globally using CloudFront, write serverless code with Lambda, create and manage APIs with API Gateway, store and retrieve data with DynamoDB and connect all these services together to build a fully functional three-tier web application.
+Services I used are S3 bucket, Cloudfront, Lambda, API Gateway, and DynamoDB.
+Key concepts I learned includes storing website files in S3 bucket, deliver my content globally using CloudFront, write serverless code with Lambda, create and manage APIs with API Gateway, store and retrieve data with DynamoDB and connect all these services together to build a fully functional three-tier web application.

 ### Project reflection